kk3039/code-scanner/README.md

 You need to manually remove the `scan-dependency` directory after scanning.

+Since it is hard to find a real malicious npm package, we provide the testing result of several examples in `test-examples-result.md`

 ### Phishing Package Detection

 This module scans all dependent npm packages and check if there is possible phishing package exist.